 Pacesetter was formed in 1983 or 1984 by former employees of TSR.
 Headquartered in Delavan, Wisconsin, the founders included John Ricketts, Troy Denning, and Mark Acres.
 Former TSR Vice President Will Niebling handled sales through his company, Niebling & Associates.
 Pacesetter went only 3 years before winding down to one full time employee, Ricketts.
-Their last release was in 1986.
-The inventory was sold off to a liquidator and their best-selling game, Chill, was bought by Mayfair Games.
+Their last release was in 1986 before going out of business due to being under capitalized.
+Pacesetter's intellectual property and remaining inventory was sold off to a liquidator, and all inventory, copyrights, and trademarks belonging to Pacesetter were subsequently sold to 54°40' Orphyte, with the exception of Chill, which was bought by Mayfair Games.

 Chill (Pacesetter Edition) (1984)